-- A visual, geometric price/time pattern comprised of four consecutive price swings or trends.
-Typically resembles the letter “M” on price chart
+- A visual, geometric price/time pattern comprised of four consecutive price swings, or trends—it looks like a “W” on price chart

-- Contains a bullish ABCD pattern preceded by a significant low (point X)
+- Contains a bearish ABCD pattern preceded by a significant high (X)

-- A leading indicator that may help determine where and when to enter a long (buy) position, or where to exit a short (sell) position
+- A leading indicator that may help determine where and/or when to enter a short (sell) position, or exit a long (buy) position

 - First introduced in 1935 by trader H.M.
 Gartley in his book, Profits in the Stock Market